marsGod000/marsGod000/README.md

 - 👋 Hi, I’m @marsGod000
 - 👀 I’m interested in games designing and web development.
-- 🌱 I’m pursuing a degree in Software Engineering to deepen my technical expertise in programming languages and technologies, including Java, JavaScript, HTML, CSS, C, and SQL.
-The relevant projects are stored in my GitHub.
-- In my previous work experience, I was a meticulous and efficient system administrator and project manager with the recent 4 years of experience specializing in implementing and optimizing business management systems.
-- My strong interpersonal and analytical skills, including problem-solving, critical thinking, attention to detail, teamwork, and cross-team communication, have consistently contributed to efficient project execution and the development of positive team relationships.
+- 🌱 I am a Software Engineering student with a solid foundation in programming languages and modern software technologies.
+Through relevant projects, I have honed both my technical skills and essential soft skills such as problem-solving, teamwork and cross-team communication.
+Additionally, I previously worked as a system administrator and project coordinator across diverse industries.
+This experience sharpened my analytical abilities and interpersonal skills and supported me to drive project deliverables, streamline processes, and foster positive team dynamics.
+I am now seeking a software-focused internship or a part-time job where I can contribute my growing technical expertise and collaborative mindset.

 <!---
 marsGod000/marsGod000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.